U8NWXD/oppia-wiki/Custom-Pylint-checks.md

 ### Hello world

 To get a better idea for how lint checks work, write a simple Pylint rule that forbids the string `Hello, world!`.
-Maybe we don't want people accidentally opening PRs that include code from when they were learning Python.
+Maybe you don't want people accidentally opening PRs that include code that prints `Hello, world!` from when they were learning Python.
 First consider what kinds of code should violate the rule.
 Here are some examples:

 ```python
 s = "Hello, world!";